We take your privacy seriously.

 What Rights You Have Over Your Data

 If you have submitted information or data to this site, you can request to receive an exported file of the data held, including any personal data you have provided to us.
-You can also request that we erase any personal data we hold about you.
+You can also request that we erase any personal information we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 How Long Will We Store Your Data